Sarah Outen – makes it with a little help from EWM!! The first Britian to row in the India Ocean and the first female ever!

 Luanne Freer joins the Expedition Medicine team.

-We where privileged at EML to have the Everest Base Camp MD Luanne Freer join our lecture team in the Lake District during here recent visit to the UK
+We where privileged at EML to have the Everest Base Camp MD Luanne Freer join our lecture team for the Lake District Expedition Medicine courses during her recent visit to the UK